laravelhungary/docs/hu/helpers.md

 <a name="method-array-only"></a>
 #### `array_only()` {#collection-method}

-Az `array_only` function csak a megadott key -el rendelkező elemeket adja vissza a tömbből:
+Az `array_only` function csak a megadott kulccsal / kulcsokkal rendelkező elemeket adja vissza a tömbből:

     $array = ['name' => 'Desk', 'price' => 100, 'orders' => 10];